glycodynamics/Tutorial-PyMOL/README.md

 ![Cartoon Color](https://github.com/glycodynamics/pymol/blob/main/images/image_color_options.png)

 ### 2.8.5 Surface
-Surface of the protein can be shouws from gui (S->surface) as well as with a few commands:
+The surface of the protein can be shows from GUI (S->surface) as well as with a few commands:
 ```
 reinitialize
 fetch 1nqu, async=0